Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 Can I use fresh instead of frozen spinach in a spinach dip?

-Yes, you can use fresh spinach instead of frozen.
-Simply blanch the spinach in boiling water for 1-2 minutes or pop it in the microwave, covered, for a minute.
-Then squeeze out any moisture and chop the spinach before adding it to the dip.
+Yes, blanch fresh spinach in boiling water for 1-2 minutes or pop it in the microwave, covered, for a minute.
+Then, squeeze out excess moisture and chop the spinach before adding it to the dip.

 Can I heat my spinach dip?